AuditVotes: Elevating Provable Defense for GNNs with Efficient Augmentation and Conditional Smoothing: Experimental Evaluations

 \subsubsection{\textbf{Impact of Confidence Filter}}

-Next, we investigate the impact of the conditional smoothing approach by applying the confidence filter (Conf) to GCN, GCN+JacAug, and GCN+FAEAug models.
+Next, we investigate the impact of the conditional smoothing approach by applying the confidence filter (Conf) to SparseSmooth, AuditVotes (JacAug), and AuditVotes (FAEAug) models.
 By leveraging our confidence filter, we achieve a notable enhancement in certified accuracy, especially in the case of certifying edge deletion.
-For all four models and in all three datasets, we observe a positive effect of the confidence filter in raising the certified accuracy (as shown in Table~\ref{tab:certify_rd}).
-For instance, in the Citeseer dataset, the Conf improves the certified accuracy of GCN from $51.7\%$ to $61.3\%$.
+For all four models and in all three datasets, we observe a positive effect of the confidence filter in raising the certified accuracy (Table~\ref{tab:certify_rd}).
+On the Citeseer dataset, the Conf improves the certified accuracy of SparseSmooth from $51.7\%$ to $61.3\%$.
 In Figure~\ref{fig:pA_distribution}, we visualize the distribution of $p_A$ in the vanilla smoothing (without Conf) and conditional smoothing with confidence filter (Conf).
 Higher $p_A$ indicates a higher prediction consistency.
-We observe that the confidence filter improves the prediction consistency significantly, and this is the main reason that the Conf improves the certified accuracy.
+We observe that the confidence filter improves the prediction consistency significantly, and this is the main reason for the improvement in certified accuracy.

 For edge addition robustness ($r_a$), the confidence filter also yields slight improvements (Table~\ref{tab:certify_ra}).
 This is because the prediction consistency is already high under this noise level, and it is hard to be further improved.
 Importantly, as shown in Section~\ref{sec:runtime}, these benefits come with minimal additional computational overhead, making the confidence filter an efficient and practical enhancement.